criblio/demo-pan-firewall-traffic/README.md

 # demo-pan-firewall-traffic

-This is the apache-logs pack that's used in the cribl-demo environment.
+This is the pan-firewall-traffic  pack that's used in the cribl-demo environment.
 It has been moved here to facilitate install via git repo and eliminate a build step.

 # Why is this not in the Cribl Dispensary